ThelianTech-Studios/CalradiaForge/docs/refactor/mvvm_refactor_plan.md

 - Core workflow tests should exist where practical before high-risk page extractions.
 - ViewModel tests should grow with each stable ViewModel.

+## Performance And Responsiveness Verification

+The final performance audit should inspect UI-thread blocking, startup and navigation construction, repeated transient UI work, scan/install/settings workflows, and service calls that can delay interaction.
+Use component benchmarks where they provide a stable boundary and manual responsiveness smoke checks for interactive WPF behavior.

+Do not encode fragile wall-clock expectations in ViewModel unit tests.
+Preserve current UX behavior unless a separate owner-approved change exists.

 ## Guardrails

 - Do not rewrite the whole UI in one pass.